guillemsala/by_ratings_assignment/readme.md

 and feed it directly into a large neural network.
 In the future we would like to compare the results with our model.

 ### Business applications
+One of the main applications of this forecasting algorithm -- that is, the quarterly monetary value of each user -- can be used by the involved company to anticipate the profit for the next quarter.
+In addition to this, the model can also be used to allocate more or less assets on each of the locations provided, as well as the possibility of offering discounts to each user to boost purchases.

 ### References